 A place where cryptocurrency can be sent to and from, in the form of a string of letters and numbers.

 Blockchain addresses are public and you can utilize a blockchain explorer to see the transactions in and out of an address.
 You can also see the amount of assets that the address has.
-The only exception are the privacy-based blockchains (eg. Monero and Grin).
+The only exception is the privacy-based blockchains (eg. Monero).

 Join the thousands already learning crypto!